snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 After engaginge with the learning material, participants will be taken through a short quiz to test their level of understanding and their effectiveness after learning the content.
 This will provide the data necessary to deterimine the areas that need improvment.

 IV - Content of cybersecurity training
-DV - Effectiveness and Perceieved Usefullness
+DV - Effectiveness and Perceieved Usefulness